ckarwin/COSI/Data_Challenge_Home/README.md

 ## Available Sources for Simulations <br />
-The simulates sources are passed via the inputs.yaml file.
+The simulated sources are passed via the inputs.yaml file.
 The sources must be from the list below:

 **Point Sources:**  <br />
 source1 <br />